 Research & Operations Assistant

-Sofía Politi, Research & Operations Assistant
+Sol Madero, Research & Operations Assistant

 Cambria Findley-Grubb

-Cambria Findley-Grubb, Social Media & Web Marketing Manager
+Cambria Findley-Grubb, Digital Marketing Manager

 As the Social Media and Web Marketing Manager, Cambria amplifies the message of decreasing affective polarization through the organization’s social media and web presence.